AditiRai17/AWS-AI-ML-/README.md

 ### Tuple : immutable ordered sequences of elements.

     - often used to store related pieces of information.
+    - can be indexed and sliced like a list.
     - example involving latitude and longitude: location = (13.4125, 103.866667)
            print("Latitude:", location[0])